carefreecherry/Curvetopia/README.md

 # Overview<br/>

-This project aims to regularize irregular doodles by detecting and correcting shapes within the doodles using deep learning models.
-The project involves using a YOLO model to detect shapes and their symmetry, followed by a Pix2Pix GAN to transform irregular shapes into regular shapes.
-The final output is a cleaned-up version of the original doodle with regularized shapes.
+This project regularizes irregular doodles using deep learning.
+A YOLO model detects shapes and evaluates symmetry, while a Pix2Pix GAN corrects occlusion and transforms irregular shapes into regular ones.
+Trained on RoughJS datasets, the models work together to produce cleaned-up doodles with regularized shapes.
+Leveraging resources like Google Colab, Kaggle, and PyTorch, the project ensures efficient training and execution.

 # Workflow<br/>